is-leeroy-jenkins/Boo/README.md

 ### 🖼️ Image Analysis

-- Analyze visual content by combining image and text prompts.
+- Analyze visual content by combining image and text prompts from Grok, OpenAI, and Gemini.

 - Extract meaning, context, or structure from images.